Below is our council of Board Directors, Advisors, Staff, wolf kin + partners in the field.

 Únashay is a place where people can take refuge from a “world-out-there”, so steeped in willful forgetting, even systematic denial, of the wisdom in grieving.
 Our collective wellness is the groundwater, Únashay is the well, and those who explore their grief at Únashay are those who both drink from and replenish the waters with each drop of their remembering.”

-Lizzie Hart is a group facilitator, mentor and performance artist devoted to the revealing and replenishment of our personal and collective mythologies, in service to future generations.
+Lizzie Hart (she/her) is a group facilitator, mentor, performing artist and Program Director of Gather Well Psychedelics.
 Her work is rooted in the principles of deep ecology, and her passion for the relational arts springs from an upbringing in and around Santa Fe, New Mexico, in conversation with nature spirits, dancers, musicians, poets, visual artists and grassroots movements for truth and reconciliation.

 A note from Ben: